 Segmentation and personalization are two very different practices.
 While segmentation is still a viable strategy and should still be a part of every email campaign, there are stark differences in how they’re used.

 Segmentation identifies who, and who not, to send an email.
-Personalization automatically and scalably identifies what to send in an email to each person.
+Personalization automatically identifies what to send in an email to each person.

 Personalization individualizes the content of an email, whereas traditional segmentation relies on creating a different content variation for each segment.